section-engineering-education/engineering-education/content/articles/using-azure-functions-and-csharp-to-create-serverless-apis/index.md

 - Because Azure functions are compute-on-demand, they scale up when the number of requests for execution increases and scale down when the number of requests reduces.
 ### Prerequisites
 - Have background information on using the visual studio 2019 and the SQL database creator.
-- Download [Visual studio 2019](https://visualstudio.microsoft.com/vs/) for compiling the Csharp codes.
+- Download [Visual studio 2019](https://visualstudio.microsoft.com/vs/) for compiling the Csharp code.
 - Have some prior knowledge of SQL databases and connections.
 - To execute the SQL command, use the SQL compiler.
 For my case, I used the [oracle terminal online](https://www.tutorialspoint.com/oracle_terminal_online.php) to execute the commands.